 Note: All departments use the SBL abbreviations for ancient texts and standard references, as described in Section B below.

 Your completed thesis should comply with all of the formatting requirements outlined in this document.
-If you are unsure of any of the format requirements, be sure to check with the Center for Theological Writing or the Library Director before you turn in your completed thesis.
+If you are unsure of any of the format requirements, be sure to check with your advisor or the director of the Center for Theological Writing before you turn in your completed thesis.
 If you would like assistance with formatting, please request an appointment with the Director of the Center for Theological Writing.
-Works not conforming to these standards will be rejected.
-Sample pages may be sent to the Library Director at an early date for review.
+Works not conforming to Westminster's formatting standards will be rejected.

 2. In many theses, numerous citations of standard works and major journals make it desirable to use abbreviations when citing them.

 a.
-For directions in the use of abbreviations in biblical areas, please consult The SBL Handbook, 2nd ed., chapter 8.
+For directions in the use of abbreviations in biblical areas, please consult The SBL Handbook of Style, 2nd edition, chapter 8.

 b.
-When citing biblical texts, use the abbreviations for books of the Bible and other primary source Ancient Texts as found in Section 8.3 of The SBL Handbook, 2nd ed.
+When citing biblical texts, use the abbreviations for books of the Bible and other primary sources (ancient texts) as found in Section 8.3 of The SBL Handbook of Style, 2nd edition.
 Although most extra-biblical ancient sources are abbreviated using periods, note that you are not to put a period after abbreviations of biblical books.

 c.
-For citing secondary sources in biblical studies (including certain journals, periodicals, major reference works and series), please use the abbreviations found in Section 8.4 of The SBL Handbook, 2nd ed.
+For citing secondary sources in biblical studies (including certain journals, periodicals, major reference works and series), please use the abbreviations found in Section 8.4 of The SBL Handbook of Style, 2nd edition.

 d.
 If you use abbreviations for standard works or major journals in the body of your text, footnotes, or bibliography, you must include a list of these abbreviations with their matching full titles in the “Abbreviations” page in the preliminary pages of your thesis or dissertation.
 Keep in mind that you do not need to include in this list common academic abbreviations, such as the ones listed in Turabian, chapter 24.
 (See Section E.7 below for instructions for formatting the Abbreviations page, and click here to see a sample abbreviations page.)